 You’re making dinner plans with a group of friends.
 The group is divided between two choices of similar price — that is, the cost of the meals isn’t an issue — and is at an impasse.
 Some prefer the 3-star restaurant about five minutes away with a reputation for quick service.
-Others are willing to spend more time to travel to the more deliberate, fancy 5-star restaurant a fifteen minute drive from whoever’s house you’re at.
-The group is split — until someone points out an a third restaurant, 4-stars, a thirty minute trip away.
+Others are willing to spend more time to travel to the more deliberate, fancy 5-star restaurant a fifteen-minute drive from whoever’s house you’re at.
+The group is split — until someone points out a third restaurant, 4-stars, a thirty-minute trip away.

 The third option isn’t much of one.
 For the group that prefers the closer, 3-star restaurant, the distance to the 4-star joint is absurd.
 For those preferring the 5-star restaurant, the lower-quality one (which is also further away) is similarly a lesser option.
 The introduction of this choice shouldn’t matter at all.

 But according to researchers, it does, at least when introduced concurrently with the other two choices.

 In 2007, the Washington Post covered a situation on which the above is based, postulated by a marketing professor from Duke University named Joel Huber.
 Professor Huber assembled two groups of people to test the effect of this seemingly irrelevant choice.
 The first of Huber’s groups were, like the example above, given two choices — the nearby 3-star restaurant and the further 5-star restaurant, and they split based on preference.
 Some, as above, wished a quicker fix to their hunger while others wanted a higher quality dining experience.